-The skin normally stretches and returns to its normal position if it is well hydrated and healthy.
-Hyperelastic skin stretches beyond the normal limit.
-Although this is not usually cause for concern, hyperelastic skin can be a symptom of many diseases and conditions.
-If you suffer from hyperelastic skin, talk to your doctor.
+Skin normally stretches and returns to its normal position if it’s well hydrated and healthy.
+Hyperelastic skin stretches beyond its normal limit.

 Hyperelastic skin can be a symptom of many diseases and conditions.
 If you have symptoms of hyperelastic skin, talk to your healthcare provider.
 It’s almost exclusively caused by genetic diseases.

 Collagen and elastin, which are substances found in the skin, control skin elasticity.
 Collagen is a form of protein that makes up a majority of tissues in your body.

 Increased elasticity — hyperelasticity — of the skin is seen when there are problems with the normal production of these substances.